kool-dev/kool/docs/2-Presets/NuxtJS.md

 ### Access Private Repos and Packages in Docker Containers

-If you need your `app` container to use your local SSH keys to pull private repositories and/or install private packages (which have been added as dependencies in your `composer.json` or `package.json` file), you can simply add `$HOME/.ssh:/home/kool/.ssh:delegated` under the `volumes` key of the `app` service in your **docker-compose.yml** file.
+If you need your `app` container to use your local SSH keys to pull private repositories and/or install private packages (which have been added as dependencies in your `package.json` file), you can simply add `$HOME/.ssh:/home/kool/.ssh:delegated` under the `volumes` key of the `app` service in your **docker-compose.yml** file.
 This maps a `.ssh` folder in the container to the `.ssh` folder on your host machine.

 ```diff
 volumes: